TCL C7L Review

 8.6/10

-Another element worth discussing is the fluidity of tonal transitions.
-Here, it's fair to admit that in the TCL C7L, it simply looks good.
-In most scenes – especially in the brighter shots – there are absolutely no issues with gradients.
-In native 4K HDR content, the picture is clear, and the transitions between shades are very smooth.
-It looks just as good in Dolby Vision mode, where we did not notice any digital defects or unpleasant color banding during testing.
-One could nitpick very dark shots where a heavily compressed signal is displayed on the screen.
-In such conditions, the C7L can sometimes show minor imperfections; however, in this model, it's not something that stands out too much.
-Especially during regular movie viewings.
+Another aspect worth discussing is the smoothness of tonal transitions.
+Here, to be fair, the TCL C7L simply looks good.
+In most scenes, especially the brighter ones, you don't see any banding at all.
+With native 4K HDR content the image is clean and transitions between shades are very smooth.
+It's equally good in Dolby Vision mode, where during our tests we didn't notice any digital artifacts or ugly color banding.
+You could nitpick very dark scenes where a heavily compressed signal is being shown on the screen.
+In those conditions the C7L can sometimes reveal minor imperfections, but in this model it's not something that really jumps out at you.
+Especially during everyday movie watching.

 Review TCL C7L Smoothness of tonal transitions Review TCL C7L Smoothness of tonal transitions Review TCL C7L Smoothness of tonal transitions Review TCL C7L Smoothness of tonal transitions